FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 ## My field notes

+Start small and make sure the environment is stable.
+Take your time to setup NSX-T. After that BOSH will help you a lot in uninstalling/reinstalling if needed ;)

 # Installing NSX-T

 The installation instructions for this this have been well-documented by my good friends at VMware so you can refer to the previous posts.